jirban/jirban-jira/README.md

 1. Log in to your local Jira instance
 2. From the 'Agile' menu, select 'Jirban Boards'
 3. Click 'Config' in the top banner
 4. Open http://localhost:2990/jira/rest/api/2/field in a browser and look for the field called 'Rank'.
 Enter its id (probably 10005) into the field on the bottom of the page and click the associated 'Save' button.
-Anothet option to get Rank field is invoking http://localhost:2990/jira/plugins/servlet/restbrowser#/resource/api-2-field.
+Another option to get Rank field is invoking http://localhost:2990/jira/plugins/servlet/restbrowser#/resource/api-2-field.
 5. Copy the text from `src/setup/board.json` into the text area on the page, and press 'Save'.

 The following discusses the settings used for the board.